SAP/ui5-tooling/docs/pages/Troubleshooting.md

         ```
         *(Replace the path to ui5.js with the one shown in the previous `ui5 --version` output)*

-### Benchmark
+### Benchmarking

-1. Depending on how reliable you want the measurements to be, consider preparing your system:
+1. Depending on how reliable you'd like the measurements to be, consider preparing your system:
     1. Connect your computer to a power supply
     1. Make sure no updates or anti-virus scans are taking place
     1. Close all applications.
 This includes your IDE, since it might start indexing any new files created during the build, thus impacting I/O
-    1. Don't interact with your system wile the benchmark is running
+    1. Don't interact with your system wile the benchmarking is running

 1. Perform the baseline measurement
     1. In the project, start your first benchmark